Gaussian Invariant Markov Chain Monte Carlo: Experiments

-We use the GI-MALA proposal, with the inverse Fisher preconditioning $A = \E_{\pi}[- \nabla^2 \log \pi(x|\nu)] = \frac{\nu + 3}{\nu +1}$, to draw samples from the target and we aim to estimate $\pi(F)$ for $F(x)= I(a x > b)$ where we set $a =1$ and consider different values for $b$.
-Table \ref{tab:var_ratio_t} compares the variance of the standard ergodic mean estimator $\mu_{n}(F)$ in \eqref{eq:std_estimator} with the variance of the modified estimator $\mu_{n,G}(F)$, given by \eqref{eq:estimator_gi_mala_x}, by considering different values of $\nu,b$ and the truncation level $N$.
+Observe that the mode is $\mu=0$ and $\Sigma = \frac{\nu}{\nu+1}$.
+Then we run the GI-MALA proposal from \eqref{eq:proposal_2} with the above preconditioning $\Sigma = \frac{\nu}{\nu +1}$, to draw samples from the target.
+We aim to estimate $\pi(F)$ for $F(x)= I(a x > b)$ where we set $a =1$ and consider different values for $b$.
+Figure \ref{fig:var_ratio_t} compares the variance of the standard ergodic mean estimator $\mu_{n}(F)$ in \eqref{eq:std_estimator} with the variance of the modified estimator $\mu_{n,G}(F)$, given by \eqref{eq:estimator_gi_mala_x}, across different values of $\nu,b$ and truncation level $N$; see also the appendix for a related Table.

-From the results we observe that when the target is very different than Gaussian (small degrees of freedom $\nu=1,2$) the variance reduction is small.
-However, as the degrees of freedom increase we obtain substantial variance reduction.
-Also, note that the truncation level $N=2$ is already sufficient for the function $G(x)$ to define an useful control variate, while by increasing the level to $N=5$ we only observe a minor improvement for the large degrees of freedom.
+From the results we observe that when the target is very different from Gaussian (degrees of freedom $\nu=1,2$) the variance reduction is small.
+As the degrees of freedom increase we obtain substantial variance reduction.
+Also, note that the truncation level $N=2$ is already sufficient for the function $G(x)$ to define a useful control variate, while by increasing the level to $N=5$ we only observe a minor improvement for the large degrees of freedom.
 Finally, the increasing difficulty of the function $F(x) = I(x>b)$, as $b$ gets larger, also affects the variance reduction factors so that for larger $b$ the variance reduction is smaller.